HallemLab/Strongyloides_RNAseq_Browser/UI/README/README_Preprocess_Ss.md

-Kallisto was used to perform ultra-fast read mapping of raw reads to the *S. stercoralis* reference transcriptome (PRJEB528.WBPS14.mRNA\_transcripts, downloaded from [WormBase ParaSite](https://parasite.wormbase.org/Strongyloides_stercoralis_prjeb528/Info/Index/) on 16 June 2020).
+Kallisto was used to perform ultra-fast read mapping of raw reads to the *S. stercoralis* reference transcriptome (PRJEB528.WBPS16.mRNA\_transcripts, downloaded from [WormBase ParaSite](https://parasite.wormbase.org/Strongyloides_stercoralis_prjeb528/Info/Index/) on 06 Nov 2021).
 Kallisto alignments are imported into the R environment using `Tximport`.
 Counts are generated from abundance files using the `lengthScaledTPM` option.